 Restaurants, groceries, wholesalers, artisan producers, and other retailers can help build a strong local food system.
 ASAP offers sourcing, networking, and marketing support for food businesses in the Appalachian Grown region.

 Become an Appalachian Grown Partner Business

-Businesses that have made a commitment to source and identify local foods may register to become partners in ASAP’s Appalachian Grown certification program.
-By becoming an Appalachian Grown partner, you help consumers better identify local food and promote your support of local farms.
+Businesses that have made a commitment to source and identify local foods may become partners in ASAP’s Appalachian Grown Program, which certifies local food and farm products.
+By becoming an Appalachian Grown Partner Business, you help consumers identify local food and promote your support of local farms.